axibase/atsd-use-cases/research/workshop/technical-writing.md

 For brevity, you may shorten Axibase product names.
 The product name should remain capitalized unless you refer to a general concept in place of the product name.
 Articles may be omitted in most cases.

-* Start the Collector with the following command:
+* Start Collector with the following command:

 ```sh
 ./axibase-collector/bin/start-collector.sh